 The gap around the base of the door as shown above was sealed with a short strip of aluminium angle and this was bolted and then sealed with aluminium tape to the body of the reflow oven.
 This greatly reduces the heat loss and fumes from around the door area.

-To solve the issue with the fumes and hot exhaust gas from damaging the work surface and our lungs we decided to modify the oven to add an external vent pipe to allow the fumes and hot air to be expelled outside rather than into the workshop.
+To solve the issue of the fumes and hot exhaust gas damaging the work surface and our lungs we decided to modify the oven to add an external vent pipe to allow the fumes and hot air to be expelled outside rather than into the workshop.

-A length of 100mm (4 inch) flexible metal ducting was purchased from a local builders merchants and a new base and stand was built from some spare aluminium angle strip and 3mm thick aluminium plate for the new base and vent pipe mount.
+A length of 100mm (4 inches) flexible metal ducting was purchased from local builders merchants and a new base and stand was built from some spare aluminium angle strip and a 3mm thick aluminium plate for the new base and vent pipe mount.

-The new base being fitted with rivets to the base of the reflow oven.
+The new base is fitted with rivets to the base of the reflow oven.

 Top view of the new base with the 100mm vent hole (base not yet fitted)

-The flexible flue pipe was fitted and the oven is read to use.
+The flexible flue pipe was fitted and the oven is ready to use.

-Next job is to try to improve the temperature across the entire width of the pcb tray.
+The next job is to try to improve the temperature across the entire width of the PCB tray.